swanson/swanson.github.com/_posts/2011-11-01-engineering-over-under.md

 But I need to find the right balance of over/under committing.
 Striking that balance is a hard problem.
 Like cache invalidation hard.

-I don't have all the answers or even a good closing message to pass on, but this a post I've been meaning to write for a while now.